Mind-Surfer/openvpn-qbittorrent/README.md

-# OpenVPN and qBittorrent #
+# qBittorrent #

 A very simple (and small!) container image with OpenVPN and qBittorrent installed on the official latest Alpine base image.

 ## Features ##

-* Works with any VPN provider that can provide a OpenVPN configuration file
+* Works with any VPN provider that provides OpenVPN configuration file
 * Configurable DNS Servers
 * Updated each week with relevant package and security updates
 * qBittorrent runs under a low privilage account